UCF’s graduate program in social work leads to a Master of Social Work (MSW).

 We are unable to confirm the licensure and certification requirements of other states not listed above.
 If you intend to pursue such credentialing in your state or elsewhere, we advise you to contact the applicable state credentialing authority to familiarize yourself with its specific requirements and determine if our program meets its eligibility criteria.

-You are welcome to contact Shawn Lawrence, Ph.D., LCSW, the MSW program director, with questions in this regard and we will do our best to assist you in your career planning.
+You are welcome to contact Maxine McGregor as Interim MSW Program Director/Instructor, with questions in this regard and we will do our best to assist you in your career planning.

 Program of Study